zhangsheng377/Megatron-DeepSpeed/examples_deepspeed/deepspeed4science/long_seq_support/README.md

 We rebased and enabled DeepSpeed with the newest Megatron for long sequence support.
 This folder contains examples that demonstrate how to use new Megatron-DeepSpeed's sequence parallelism.

 ## Rebasing Efforts/Achievements
-- Enabling Megatron-LM's sequence parallel
+- Enabled Megatron-LM's sequence parallel
-- Enabling rotary positional embedding
+- Enabled rotary positional embedding
-- Enabling FlashAttention v1 and v2
+- Enabled FlashAttention v1 and v2
-- Fix the conflicts related to activation checkpointing when DeepSpeed is used with the newest Megatron-LM since NVIDIA introduced some new fine-grained partial checkpointing techniques.
-DeepSpeed is not compatible with that.
+- Fixed the conflicts related to activation checkpointing when DeepSpeed was used with the newest Megatron-LM since NVIDIA introduced some new fine-grained partial checkpointing techniques.
+DeepSpeed was not compatible with that
 - Major refactor to DeepSpeed pipeline parallelism implementation for GPT model in order to work with newest Megatron-LM
-- Fix model checkpoint save/load when DeepSpeed is used with the newest Megatron-LM
+- Fixed model checkpoint save/load when DeepSpeed was used with the newest Megatron-LM
-- First generate attention mask on CPU memory and then move it into GPU memory to avoid out of memory error when large sequence length
+- First generated attention mask on CPU memory and then moved it into GPU memory to avoid out of memory error when large sequence length
 - Split weights of position encoding across all GPUs when enabling sequence parallel
 - Fully verified the performance and correctness of GPT pretraining after rebasing